Structure of Rotavirus

 - Rotavirus can be demonstrated in stool by Electron microscopy (EM) or Immunoelectron microscopy (IEM).

-- IEM utilizes the specific antibody to examine viral specimen.
+- IEM utilizes the specific antibody to examine the viral specimens.

-- Enzyme immunoassay and latex agglutination test are used to detect viral antigen directly in stool.
+- Enzyme immunoassay and latex agglutination tests are used to detect viral antigen directly in the stool.

 - Antibody detection by ELISA.

 - Genotyping of rotavirus nucleic acid from stool specimens by the polymerase chain reaction (PCR) is the most sensitive detection method.